neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 Several books came out of these museum exhibitions, by the way.

-One was called War of Extermination, the German Military in World War II, 1941 to 1944, with every chapter written by a different expert on the chapter of the killings that went on, especially of Jews in occupied Yugoslavia, University of Vienna Professor Walter Manaschek writes quote, "The execution squads were comprised mainly of soldiers from units that had suffered losses in skirmishes with partisans.
+One was called War of Extermination, the German Military in World War II, 1941 to 1944, with every chapter written by a different expert on the chapter of the killings that went on, especially of Jews in occupied Yugoslavia, University of Vienna Professor Walter Manaschek writes,
+> "The execution squads were comprised mainly of soldiers from units that had suffered losses in skirmishes with partisans.
+>

-The soldiers regarded the mass executions of Jews and gypsies as a legitimate tactic.
+> The soldiers regarded the mass executions of Jews and gypsies as a legitimate tactic.
+>

-The eyewitnesses confirm that the execution squads consisted of volunteers.
+> The eyewitnesses confirm that the execution squads consisted of volunteers.
+>

-When a native of Vienna, who belonged to the 521st Army Intelligence Regiment, returned from leave to Belgrade, he was greeted by his comrades with the Jovial Challenge, 'Coming along to shoot some Jews?'
+> When a native of Vienna, who belonged to the 521st Army Intelligence Regiment, returned from leave to Belgrade, he was greeted by his comrades with the Jovial Challenge, 'Coming along to shoot some Jews?'
+>

-Two reports of the shootings of Jews and gypsies yield insight into the soldiers' mentality."
+> Two reports of the shootings of Jews and gypsies yield insight into the soldiers' mentality."

-End quote.

 When we arrived at a spot some 1.5 to 2 kilometers from the chosen place, the prisoners got out of the trucks and marched to the place.